 Srinivasan S, Pogue BW, Dehghani H, Jiang S, Song X, Paulsen KD.
 Improved quantification of small objects in near-infrared diffuse optical tomography.
 J Biomed Opt.
 2004 Nov-Dec;9(6):1161-71. doi: 10.1117/1.1803545.
 PMID: 15568936.

 Dartmouth Digital Commons Citation

 Srinivasan, Subhadra; Pogue, Brian W.; Dehghani, Hamid; Jiang, Shudong; Song, Xiaomei; and Paulsen, Keith D., "Improved Quantification of Small Objects in Near-Infrared Diffuse Optical Tomography" (2004).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3737.